 This impingement damages the soft tissues around the shoulder and can lead to pain, inflammation and reduced movement of the arm, particularly with activities when the arm is above the head.

 Most commonly, shoulder impingement syndrome develops gradually over time through wear and tear on the shoulder, but it does sometimes develop following an injury.
-It affects the rotator cuff muscles, the four main muscles that control the movement and stability of the shoulder
+Impingement syndrome affects the rotator cuff muscles, the four main muscles that control the movement and stability of the shoulder.

-Here, we will look at the common causes and symptoms of rotator cuff impingement, how it is diagnosed and the best treatment options available to decrease pain and improve movement and strength.
+Here, we will look at the common causes and symptoms of rotator cuff impingement, how it is diagnosed and the best treatment options for shoulder impingement syndrome to decrease pain and improve movement and strength.